 I am a huge fan of Oboz footwear for hiking, but the Juniper and Sapphire models are created specifically for taking you from the hiking trail to the cafe and then back to the campfire.
 Both models come in a full boot or low-top style, and you can choose from the regular or waterproof models.
 These shoes are flexible and low-profile, with a fun line of colors to choose from.
 Unlike most hiking boots that you can’t wait to take off when you get to where you’re going, these lightweight Oboz provide comfort all day and well into the night.

-As an Oboz ambassador, I was given several pairs to try out on various adventures, but the Sapphire mids and lows are my favorite for active road trips.
+As an Oboz ambassador, I was given several pairs to try out on various adventures, but the Sapphire mids and lows are my favorites for active road trips.
 The O Fit Insole makes them incredibly comfortable — they’re the next best thing to going barefoot.

 Oboz Footwear, based in Bozeman, MT, is strongly committed to treading lightly on the earth.
 Oboz partners with Trees for the Future to plant a tree for every pair of shoe customers purchase.
 They also donate shoes to Project Sole, and power their headquarters with 100% wind energy.
 You can find the Main Street to Mountains collection in select stores or online.